kahinimehta/HanabiTask/implementation_details.md

 - At any given time, a card from the current sequence will be in play
 - The AI always plays the correct card
 - The AI only hints if you have cards that should be in the sequence
-- The AI will wait for position and color information before placing a card
+- The AI will wait for BOTH position and color information before placing a card.
+It may not utilize hints in an optimal way.
-- If you hint at a card that's not in the sequence, the AI may ignore your hint (unless you've hinted each card in the sequence already -- then it will decide to replace)
+- If you hint at a card that's not in the sequence, the AI may ignore your hint (unless you've hinted all info about each card in their deck already -- then it will decide to replace)

 ## Conclusion

 The optimal AI provides a challenging but fair partner that helps participants succeed while requiring strategic thinking and memory.